GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 in the RGI 7.0 was then assigned the category corresponding to the highest level of confidence based on each inventory (i.e., "observed" > "probable" > "possible" > "not assigned").

-Visit [](attributes-stats) for global statistics of this attribute in RGI 7.0 and RGI 6.0.

-Categories:

 |   Value | Surging      |
 |--------:|:-------------|